omarragab21/ragabomar/README.md

 <thead>
 <tr>
 <th>
- I'm Mohammed ELSayad,  Fullstack Developer  from Egypt.
+ I'omar ragab Fullstack Developer  from Egypt.
 I'm passionate about
   <a href="https://laravel.com/" rel="nofollow">
   PHP Laravel 🥰</a>, and I love diving into focusing on website, corporate systems, and mobile app API development.
 My strengths lie in clean code pract